There are several general stages that are followed to successfully prepare a surface for adhesion, coating, welding or other procedures.

 2. Remove Old Coatings

-Most surfaces will need any old coatings removed before a new coating is applied.
+Surfaces generally require any old coatings to be removed before a new coating is applied.
 Applying a new coating over an old, failed coating will allow pre-existing problems like bubbling, flaking or peeling to continue beneath the covering layer.
-Stripping coatings back until there is a clean surface, such as white metal, will prevent problems like corrosion and lengthen asset lifespans.
+Stripping coatings back until there is a clean surface, such as white metal, will help to mitigate problems like corrosion and lengthen asset lifespans.